nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 Unable to update Contacts or Events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you get an error like ``PATCH https://example.com/remote.php/dav HTTP/1.0 501 Not Implemented`` it is likely caused by one of the following reasons:
+If you get an error like:

+``PATCH https://example.com/remote.php/dav HTTP/1.0 501 Not Implemented``

+it is likely caused by one of the following reasons:

 Using Pound reverse-proxy/load balancer
   As of writing this Pound doesn't support the HTTP/1.1 verb.